bshack/white-label-router/README.md

 # white-label-router

-A simple ES6 JS router based on url hashes.
+A simple ES6 JS router based on the history api and pushstate.

 Learn more about ES6 classes here: